Annals of Urologic Oncology

 Conclusions The purpose of this report is to emphasize the need to identify this entity by strict histological criteria as per WHO guidelines, as imaging studies were more often inconclusive.
 Urologists should have an adequate understanding such an entity.
 Almost all cases are amenable to partial nephrectomy irrespective of size and no documented evidence of recurrence and metastasis which mandates less stringent follow up postoperatively as compared to ccRCC.

-Key words Kidney, tumour, nephroma, cystic carcinoma, nephrectomy
+Key words kidney, tumour, nephroma, cystic carcinoma, nephrectomy

 Introduction